Real Madrid captain Iker Casillas is in the squad to face Manchester United

-Real Madrid captain Iker Casillas has been named in the Spanish club's squad for Tuesday night's Champions League last-16 meeting with Manchester United at Old Trafford.
+Iker Casillas has been named in Real Madrid's squad for Tuesday's Champions League clash with Manchester United.

 Casillas has not played for Jose Mourinho's side since fracturing his left hand in their 5-0 win over Valencia in January and only returned to training on Thursday.